celsowm/metal-orm/README.md

   .where(eq(users.columns.id, 1))
   .execute(session);

-// user is an Entity<typeof users>
+// user is an EntityInstance<typeof users>
 // scalar props are normal:
 user.name = 'Updated Name';  // marks entity as Dirty